p-georgiadis/Matrix-Factorization-Project/README.md

 - `README.md`: This file, describing the project and its structure.
 - `data/`: Directory containing datasets used in the analysis.
 - `notebooks/`: Jupyter notebooks for each part of the analysis.
-  - `01_Exploratory_Data_Analysis.ipynb`: Notebook containing the EDA for the BBC news dataset.
+  - `01_EDA.ipynb`: Notebook containing the EDA for the BBC news dataset.
+  - `01_Unsupervised_Matrix_Factorization.ipynb`: Notebook detailing the unsupervised matrix factorization model building and predictions.
-  - `02_Matrix_Factorization_Model.ipynb`: Notebook detailing the matrix factorization model building and predictions.
+  - `01_Supervised_Matrix_Factorization.ipynb`: Notebook detailing the supervised matrix factorization model building and predictions.
-  - `03_Supervised_vs_Unsupervised.ipynb`: Comparison of supervised and unsupervised learning models.
-  - `04_NMF_Movie_Ratings.ipynb`: Analysis of the limitations of sklearn's NMF using movie ratings data.
+  - `02_Movie_Evaluation_of_sklearn_NMF.ipynb`: Analysis of the limitations of sklearn's NMF using movie ratings data.
-- `reports/`: Directory for any generated report PDFs or Markdown files summarizing the findings.
+- `reports/`: Directory for Markdown files summarizing the findings.
+  - `01_Discussion.md`: Comparison of Supervised and Unsupervised Approaches
+  - `02_Discussion.md`: Limitations of sklearn's NMF

 ## Getting Started